UBC-DSCI/introduction-to-datascience-python/source/viz.md

 in the different subplots.
 We also reduce the height of each chart so that they all fit in the same view.
+Note that we are re-using the chart we created just above, instead of re-creating the same chart from scratch.

 ```{code-cell} ipython3